Burned-out buildings and armed gangs in Lagos despite president's plea | Law-Order

 Burned-out buildings and armed gangs in Lagos despite president's plea

-Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many angered by a speech by Nigeria's president in which he appealed for calm but failed to condemn the killing of protesters demanding an end to alleged police brutality.
-The unrest is the worst street violence since Nigeria's return to civilian rule in 1999 and the most serious political crisis confronting President Muhammadu Buhari, a former military leader who came to power at the ballot box in 2015.
+Gangs armed with knives and sticks blocked major roads in Lagos on Friday, with many on the streets angered by a speech in which the president appealed for calm but failed to condemn the killing of protesters demanding an end to police brutality.
+The unrest is the worst street violence since Nigeria's return to civilian rule in 1999 and the most serious political crisis confronting President Muhammadu Buhari, a former head of a military regime who came to power at the ballot box in 2015.

 The army has denied soldiers were at the site of the Lekki shooting, where people had gathered in defiance of the curfew.
 Buhari, in a national address late on Thursday, urged youths to "discontinue the street protests and constructively engage government in finding solutions".